 The most important thing to remember is that lenders won’t be looking at how much your total student debt is, but how much you pay each month towards those loans.
 When lenders consider any type of debt, they’ll look at your monthly debt-to-income ratio (DTI).
 Your debt-to-income ratio is all your monthly debt payments divided by your gross monthly income.
 In other words, we add up payments for things like credit card debt, an auto loan payment, and your monthly student loan payment and combine that with your future mortgage payment.
 Then we divide that number by your gross monthly income, which is how much money you earn before taxes.
 (Keep in mind that if you’ve deferred your student loan payments, we’ll still have to count your future monthly student loan payments towards your DTI.)

-At Better, we accept DTI up to 50% for creditworthy borrowers, but the lower your DTI, the more financing options will be available to you.
+At Better Mortgage, we accept DTI up to 50% for creditworthy borrowers, but the lower your DTI, the more financing options will be available to you.
 If you can reduce the monthly amount you have to pay to cover your debt commitments by refinancing your student loans or paying off a credit card or two, this can help lower your DTI and increase your financing options.
 Additionally, if someone else is helping you with your student loan payments, say your parents or a fairy godmother has stepped in to make the payments for you, we may be able to qualify you for a mortgage without even counting your student debt payment in your DTI.
 Here are more tips on how to improve your DTI.

 How much savings do I need to buy a home?